HackerRoo/DOCMaster/README.md

 # Who it's for
 This program is useful for teachers, students, or anyone who needs to process a large number of .docx files.
 It can help you save time and create a standardized look for your documents.

+# Who made it
+Me - Adrian McPherson.
+I'm a teacher :)

+# Licence

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+ You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.